LucasMeldrum/CART315/ProcessJournal/README.md

 I then was wondering how to make it interesting so I looked up how to affect a force onto objects.
-I then attatched that to the platform and add a key input so on space bar they would get affected.
+I then attached that to the platform and add a key input so on space bar they would get affected.
 When I added this they would just become elongated and still don't move because they are stuck to the platform.

 To beat this I made it no longer "stick" but just freeze on spot.
 Basically just removed the collision box on them and just had it pause.
-However the circles still bounce between each other.
-I also wanted it to be relaxing/look cool so I changed the colors as they dropped by just randomizing which ones are selected in an array.
+However, the circles still bounce between each other.
+I also wanted it to be relaxing/look cool, so I changed the colors as they dropped by just randomizing which ones are selected in an array.

-It's more of an experience and not a game but I think it came out nicely where you just let the balls generate and then bounce them arround.
+It's more of an experience and not a game, but I think it came out nicely where you just let the balls generate and then bounce them around.
 I added movement in the up and down direction so you can go freeze them and have control to where they bounce.
 Furthermore, I added a box that they collide off of.